-In this SQL tutorial we will learn how to use Order by and Group By in SQL.
-Group By in SQL is used to arrange similar data into group and Order By in SQL is is used to sort the data in the ascending or descending order.
+In this SQL tutorial, we will learn how to use Order by and Group By in SQL.
+Group By in SQL is used to arrange similar data into groups and Order By in SQL is used to sort the data in ascending or descending order.

 Order By in SQL

 SQL Order By is used to sort the data in ascending or descending order.
 It sorts the data in ascending order by default.
 To sort the data in descending order we use the DESC keyword.

 Watch this video on Order by Clause in SQL

 Syntax of Order By in SQL:

 SELECT column1, column2….

 Sort all the students in ascending order in SQL by the “marks” column.

 Still, have queries?
 Come to Intellipaat’s SQL Community, clarify all your doubts, and excel in your career!